rileysklar/andie-riley-wedding/src/content/blog/schedule.md

 ### **Monday, 5/5 at 11am - Cinco de Mayo Brunch**

 Join us for a Mexican-style brunch and pool party at our rental house in the area.
 Come and go as you please or stay all day!
+Text Riley or Andie for the address.